Seungje-Lee/Seungje-Lee/README.md

 I've improved the subscription notification service for ApplyHome (청약홈) and developed a more intuitive MTS (Mobile Trading System) frame by analyzing and comparing different securities apps to enhance their UI/UX.

-# Education
+# Careers
-- Sejong Science High School, 2019 - 2021
+- Sejong Science High School, 2019.03 - 2022.02
-- Undergraduate, Computer and Information Systems Security, Korea University, 2022 - present
+- Undergraduate, Computer and Information Systems Security, Korea University, 2022.03 - present
-  - Minor in Computer Science, 2023 - present
+  - Minor in Computer Science, 2023.09 - present
-- Korean Augmentation to the United States Army, 2023-2025
+- Korean Augmentation to the United States Army, 2023.12 - 2025.06

 # Tech Stacks